Bedrock (framework): Background

-Bedrock started as an internal effort at Symantec in the early 1990s.
+Bedrock started as an internal effort by Robert Bierman under Gary Hendrix at Symantec in the early 1990s.
 At the time many of Symantec's products ran on both Mac and Windows, and what would become Bedrock was originally an internal set of tools intended to ease the effort of keeping both platforms up to date.

 In 1991, Apple released the 3.0 version of its own development environment, MPW, along with its own object framework, MacApp.
 MPW was a command-line driven system that had not been competitively maintained.
 MacApp 3.0 is a major upgrade from previous versions, being ported from Object Pascal to C++.
 This left it largely incompatible with the previous version, and caused considerable consternation in the Mac developer community.

 Symantec was also the supplier of the then-premier development platform on the Mac, Think C. This is a GUI-based environment which included an application framework of its own, TCL.
 Think C/TCL had garnered a considerable following in the Mac community, especially during the MacApp 3.0 era.
 To remain competitive, at some point MPW would have to be replaced with something much more similar to Think.

 Throughout this period, Microsoft Windows was first starting its rise in popularity.
 Cross-platform development systems had been developed, but to this time they tended to be relatively simple, delivering least-common-denominator applications.
 A cross-platform SDK that could deliver first-rate solutions is one of the industry's supremely idealistic goals at the time.